 A multimeter like the Fieldpiece SC260 performs great when it comes to the backlight, users of this device say that if you have to measure in the sun, you would still notice the light.
 That might be an exaggeration, but it emphasizes the brightness of the Fieldpiece SC260 LED backlight.

-Another multimeter with the very good display is the Fluke 116, the LED backlight along with other qualities of this multimeter has made it also one of the best HVAC multimeters of 2018.
+Another multimeter with a very good display is the Fluke 116, the LED backlight along with other qualities of this multimeter has made it also one of the best HVAC multimeters of 2018.
 So if you are an HVAC technician, and you have been having problems with the display while you work try the Fieldpiece SC260 or Fluke 116 multimeters.

 Another thing to consider is accuracy; when you deal with multimeters, you would know that their level of precision differs from each other.
 They may both give expected results, but for some tests like temperature when dealing with heat, ventilation and air conditioners related jobs, accuracy becomes mandatory.